Patricia (actress)

-Patricia (ပတ်ထရစ်ရှာ), also Sue Sha Naing (စူးရှနိုင်; born Win Thinzar Thaw on 13 December 1997), is one of highest paid Burmese actress and model.
+Patricia (ပတ်ထရစ်ရှာ), also Sue Sha Naing (စူးရှနိုင်; born on 13 December 1997), is one of the highest paid Burmese actress and model.
 She began her entertainment career in 2012 as a photo model.
 She then made her acting debut in 2015, and gained popularity after starring in the film Yarzawin Yine Thu Myar which brought her wider recognition.

 Early life and education

 Patricia was on born 13 December 1997 in Yangon, Myanmar to Burmese American parents.
 Her paternal grandfather is American, of Jewish descent, while her paternal grandmother is Burmese.
 Her mother was born in Yangon to Burmese-American parents.
-She studied her secondary education and higher education from Practising School Yangon Institute of Education and Myanmar International School.
+She received her secondary education and higher education from Practising School Yangon Institute of Education and Myanmar International School.

 Career

 2012–2014: Beginnings as a model

 Patricia began her modeling career while in Grade 10.
 Actress Myat Kayti Aung is her aunt, whose acting Patricia reportedly hopes to emulate.
 Patricia has no formal training in acting; however she says actors Pyay Ti Oo and Myint Myat, and the director Mg Myo Min, have taught her a lot.
 Then, she appeared on many local magazine cover photos.
 Then came the offers for TV commercials.
 She has appeared countless more commercial advertisements.
 Her hardwork as a model and acting in commercials was noticed by the film industry and soon, movie casting offers came rolling in.